-John Joseph Jones born 3 February 1930 was a poet, folk singer, musician, playwright, and theatre director.
-Born in London, Jones first arrived in Australia in 1948.
-Between 1950 and 1952, he worked briefly in England, Canada, and Fiji, but settled permanently in Australia in 1952.
-He graduated from University of Western Australia with a Bachelor of Arts, majoring in Anthropology and English (1959).
+John Joseph Jones, born on 3 February 1930, was a poet, folk singer, musician, playwright, and theatre director.
+Originally from London, he first arrived in Australia in 1948.
+Between 1950 and 1952, he spent some time working in England, Canada, and Fiji, before settling permanently in Australia.
+In 1959, he graduated from the University of Western Australia with a Bachelor of Arts, majoring in Anthropology and English.

 'Australian Songs And Ballads' 1965 EMI [Custom Pressing]